Bhpsngum/starblast-snippets/MapEditorTutorial.md

 * Touch in any cell in the map to apply the asteroid to that cell
 * Touch and move with one finger for asteroid trails
 * Touch and move with more than one finger to navigate in the map
+## Advanced
+### Custom Brush
+Feel boring with the default brushes?
+Map Editor now provides the ability to create your own custom brush (with coding skill required).
+You can submit your own custom brush through the feedback link to have a chance to be added in the tool as default brushes.
+#### Interface
+#### Features and examples
 ## Commonly asked questions

 ### 1. Why i can't see the asteroids in my map although the map isn't blank?